naseer-muhammad/naseer-muhammad.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to Naseer's Academic Website"
+title: "Welcome to my Academic Website"
 author_profile: true
 redirect_from:
   - /about/